cjbackman/cjbackman.com/content/on/writing-a-personal-readme.md

 - My journey with computers started as a kid playing games on my friend’s Commodore 64.
 My interest grew after I inherited a Macintosh 128K from my uncle’s car dealership business and the relationship came to full fruition when I built my first computer around the age of 13.
 My passion for the art of coding was fully lit thanks to an enthusiastic and dedicated computer science teacher in high school.

-- After a detour in university (studying theoretical physics and economics) I returned to computer science for my master’s and have worked with technology ever since.
+- After a detour in university (studying [theoretical physics](https://www.kth.se/en) and [economics](https://www.hhs.se/en)) I returned to computer science for my master’s and have worked with technology ever since.

 - The area of Sweden where I grew up is dominated by a working-class culture with few qualified jobs (one of my first jobs was as a lumberjack) and a strong sense of community.
-I believe this instilled a sense of solidarity in me and contributed to an interest in global development and human rights.
-This interest led me to work at Amnesty, Gapminder, and a short stint for the UNDP in Sudan.
+I believe this instilled a sense of solidarity in me and contributed to an interest in global development, human rights, and international relations.
+This interest led me to work at [Amnesty](https://www.amnesty.org/en/), [Gapminder](https://www.gapminder.org/), and a stint for the [UNDP](https://www.undp.org/) in Khartoum and New York.

 - I’m introverted and prefer to recharge with some quiet time.
 Please don’t mistake my quiet for lack of interest.
 I typically like to observe and reflect.

 - One of my favorite places on earth is a tiny cabin of mine located where I grew up.
 It’s not accessible by car and has no electricity, internet connection or running water.
 It sits right next to a lake and has a lovely wood-fired sauna.

 - I enjoy doing sports.
 It’s an important lever for me to stay productive and improve my mental health.
-Occasionally, I also like doing endurance challenges.
+Occasionally, I like doing endurance challenges like [Vasaloppet](https://en.wikipedia.org/wiki/Vasaloppet).

+- Music is important to me and I play a bit of trumpet.
+I grew up as a metalhead, and it’s still what I listen to the most, but I frequently indulge in jazz and classical music too.
+Recent years have sparked an interest in opera.

+- The most expensive hobby I have is food & wine.

 - I consider myself a lifelong learner and spend a lot of time reading and listening to smart people, to gain new insights and upskill myself.